 Born in December 1834 at Claremont, a station near Kelso, George Lee was the sixth son of William Lee and his wife Mary, one of the original pioneers in the Bathurst district who had been given land grants by Governor Macquarie.
 We have already met his brothers John and Thomas Lee in earlier chapters as the successful breeders of The Barb, The Duke, Javelin and Woodlands – all winners of the A.J.C.
 Derby.
-There are instances in the early days of the Australian Stud Book when the attribution of breeder is not altogether clear-cut – particularly in a family enterprise such as the Lees – and there is a case to be made for George being given partial credit for at least one of those earlier breeding successes.
+There are instances in the early days of the Australian Stud Book when the attribution of the breeder is not altogether clear-cut – particularly in a family enterprise such as the Lees – and there is a case to be made for George being given partial credit for at least one of those earlier breeding successes.
+All of the Lee brothers were built on giant Bonnor lines and George, William and Thomas in particular, were models who might have delighted the marvellous sculptors of ancient Greece.

 The fog of history notwithstanding, their list of winners is a measure of the influence that this one family had on N.S.W. bloodstock in the second half of the nineteenth century.
 But in the fullness of time, it would become clear that George’s achievements outshone them all, thanks to just one taproot broodmare.
 Educated locally and at Sydney College, George Lee in his youth managed stations on behalf of his father; and it was upon the latter’s death in 1870, that George inherited the land at Kelso where two years later he built the grand mansion of Leeholme.
+The 1870s was a decade which saw a number of stately villas constructed in the virgin land around Bathurst, and apart from Leeholme, these included Bathampton, Karralee (John Lee’s homestead), Logan Brae, and The Mount.
+All were Georgian in style and complemented by Gothic features on Victorian polychrome brickwork.
+All were afforded shade by the construction of broad verandahs of timber or cast iron as shown in the photograph of Leeholme above.
 The property was to win fame for its merino sheep and shorthorn cattle as well as its racehorses, but it is only the latter that concerns us here.
 The land wasn’t the only treasured gift George received from his father, and perhaps the most valued present of all came in the shape of a mare named Sappho.

 In Nellie’s case, the sire was none other than William Brown’s Tim Whiffler standing at the Wonga Stud in Victoria, a horse bred in England in 1859 and already the sire of two Melbourne Cup winners in Darriwell and the champion filly, Briseis.
-Tim Whiffler had been out in the same season as The Marquis in England but had proven somewhat inferior on the Turf.
-He stood in the old country with limited success before being sent out to serve in the colonies.
+Tim Whiffler had been out in the same season as The Marquis in England and while the latter won both the English Two Thousand Guineas and St. Leger, by the end of their three-year-old season, Tim Whiffler was commonly regarded as much the better racehorse.
+Tim stood in the old country with limited success before being sent out to serve in the colonies.
 Now the younger Sappho was a grey given to throwing greys but curiously enough her two Derby winners, Kingsborough and Nellie, were bay and brown respectively.
 Although George Lee had raced Lecturer in his short, unbeaten career, he sold most of Sappho’s progeny, including even Lecturer after his two-year-old season.
 As a non-smoking, tee-totalling Anglican, with an abhorrence of bad language, the gambling side of racing held no appeal for George, although the breeding side was a different matter.

 It explains why, when Lamond took her to Melbourne for her next assignment in the rich Maribyrnong Plate, the Flemington bookmakers bet as much as 15/1 about her.
 Lamond was no stranger to success in the prestige event having won with Habena on behalf of the Governor of N.S.W. a couple of years earlier.
 Even Edward Lee made the journey to Melbourne, and the stable landed a good stake when Nellie claimed the prize by a half-length from The Baroness, with James White’s Gainsborough in third place.
 The performance was better than the margin suggested, as Nellie suffered an erratic passage in the field of twenty-nine, which saw her almost stop inside the distance when the crowd shouted.